poppinss/haye/README.md

 ```

 #### Multiple Values
-You can also define multiple values and they will be returned back as array.
+You can also define multiple values, and they will be returned as an array.

 ```javascript
 const haye = require('haye')